Updated September 2017

 In our opinion, the most important criteria for evaluating a trail running shoe is how well it protects your foot.
 After all, if it didn't offer your foot protection, why would you be wearing it?
 The largest component of protection is what is found underfoot — in short, the combination of the outsole and midsole.
 The soles of the feet are among the most sensitive areas of your body, so if you intend to run on rocky and uneven terrain, which is what we do when we trail run, then your shoe will need adequate underfoot protection.
 Forego this protection, and watch how your feet will dictate to you whether you can run on a trail or not, and how fast you can go.

 Most underfoot protection comes in one of two forms: a rock plate made of a hard plastic or composite material that adds rigidity to the shoe and absorbs impacts, or in lieu of that, thick foam cushioning.
-The most common type of foam found in trail running shoes is EVA foam, which not only protects the foot from protrusions but also absorbs a significant amount of the impact inherent to running before it travels upward into a runner's body.
+The most common type of foam found in contenders is EVA foam, which not only protects the foot from protrusions but also absorbs a significant amount of the impact inherent to running before it travels upward into a runner's body.
 The third method of underfoot protection, found on the Nike shoes in this review, is trapped air pockets in the heel that also offer both protection and cushioning.
 An interesting component of foot protection is that it often comes at the expense of sensitivity

 , and vice versa, which is why we graded for both.